rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Smart SEO Redirects - Setup proper 301 redirects to improve your SEO rankings.
 * 404 Error Monitor for SEO - Monitor website 404 errors and set up proper SEO redirects to prevent losing SEO rankings.
 * Title and Nofollow for SEO - We make it easy for you to add title and nofollow to external links to improve SEO rankings.
+* Link Assistant - See a report of all your internal/external links and get high quality suggestions for internal linking opportunities.
+* Headline Analyzer - Analyze your page/posts headlines to optimize your site for higher SEO rankings.
+* IndexNow Integration - Instantly notify Bing and Yandex of SEO changes made to your sites content.
+* Microsoft Clarity Integration - Better understand how users interact with your website through heatmaps and session recordings.
+* WordPress REST API Integration - Manage your post and term SEO meta via the WordPress REST API for seamless integration with headless WordPress installations.

 = WordPress SEO Integrations =